 Antimicrobial Resistance In Staphylococcus

-This area of study draws upon expertise in microbial infections and disease, bacterial genetics and biotechnology, and disease mechanisms.
-The research is conducted across multiple institutions within Arkansas, fostering interdisciplinary collaboration and a comprehensive approach to addressing the multifaceted challenge of antimicrobial resistance.
+This field draws upon expertise in microbial infections, antibiotic resistance, host-pathogen interactions, and bacterial physiology.
+Collaboration occurs across multiple institutions within the state, fostering a comprehensive approach to addressing the challenges posed by antimicrobial resistance.

 AI-generated overview